luiscarlosjayk/luisk-genai-labs/labs/agent-function-calling/README.md

 You will see from logs that the agent is thinking through what's the current output and what should be the next one to go for.

+## What's next?

+Feel free to play with this implementation, change the agent's instructions, change the business logic, perhaps instead of an ice creams the agent could prepare coffees.

+And instead of relying on the `request_id` for mocking an order creation, we could connect the waiter lambda to a database, and add some delay to the ice cream maker action group, so the agent has to actually wait, simulating a more real scenario.

+We could also add more agents, like if they were employees in charge of different things in the shop.

+Definitively there are plenty of options that we could add to grow this experiment.
+If you do, please share those.

 ## Inspiration:

 - [Creating an agent with function definitions](https://github.com/aws-samples/amazon-bedrock-samples/tree/main/agents-and-function-calling/bedrock-agents/agent-blueprint-templates/lib/stacks/01-agent-with-function-definitions)